kamiarkordari/Advanced-Lane-Lines/README.md

 #### Shortcomings
-The pipeline will likely fail in this scenarios:
+The pipeline will likely degrade in performance in this scenarios:
 1. Sharp turns and large curvatures
 2. Going up or down the hill
-3. Lane marketings that are not clearly visible due to color contrast
+3. Lane marketings that are not clearly visible, for example due to color contrast
 4. Lane obstruction by other cars

 #### Improvements
 What can we do to make the pipeline more robust?
 Here are a few suggestions:
-1. Force constrains when fitting polynomials.
-In the current pipeline we are finding the left and right polynomials independent of each other.
-For example, we can force the two polynomials to be parallel to each other.
+1. We can force constrains when fitting polynomials.
+In the current pipeline we are finding the left and right polynomials independent of each other and then later reject them if they don't pass the sanity checks.
+We can use these constraints when calculating the parameters.
+For example, can force the two polynomials to be parallel to each other when looking at the histogram and fitting polynomials.
-2. Calculate a confidence number for each line and discard lines that have low confidence number.
+2. We can calculate a confidence number for our estimation for each line and use that when calculating the new best fit by doing weighted average in the low pass filter.
+In this case, the weights will be a function of the confidence number.
-3. Normalize image to minimize issues in frames that are too bright or too dark.
-4. Use color thresholding for detecting white and yellow lines separately and then combine them for better lane pixel selection.
-5. Improve warping by selecting better source points
+3. We can improve warping by dynamically adjusting the source points (calibrating).
-6. Impose a maximum change in parameters from one from to another.
-For example, polynomial parameter cannot change more than 5% from one frame to another.
+4. Low pass filtering introduces delay in response to sharp turns.
+We can adjust the los pass filter weights to make it faster when the car is moving on roads with sharp turns.